Inktober Alternatives – Art Challenges for October

 You can use Ink or digital media.

-There’s an event, Spooktober 3rd Annual Visual Novel Jam held by DevTalk on itch.io.
-I believe it’s worth mentioning in this article.
+There’s an event, Spooktober 4rd Annual Visual Novel Jam held by DevTalk on itch.io.
+I believe it’s worth mentioning in this article – there are PRIZES to win!

 *Even if it’s too late to participate, you can check out the submitted projects for inspiration!